cefoler/java-library/README.md

 Utility classes for Java development such as DateFormatter, StringFormatter, DataBuilder, Registry and more.

 ### spigot
-Utility classes for Spigot development such as EventWaiter, EventFilter and MenuAPI with Contexts and abstract Menu class.
+Utility classes for Spigot development such as EventWaiter, EventFilter and InventoryAPI with Contexts and abstract Menu class.